Red river hog

-The red river hog (Potamochoerus porcus) or bushpig (a name also used for the Potamochoerus larvatus), is a wild member of the pig family living in Africa, with most of its distribution in the Guinean and Congolian forests.
+The red river hog (Potamochoerus porcus) or bushpig (a name also used for Potamochoerus larvatus) is a wild member of the pig family living in Africa, with most of its distribution in the Guinean and Congolian forests.
 It is rarely seen away from rainforests, and generally prefers areas near rivers or swamps.

 Description

 The red river hog has striking orange to reddish-brown fur, with black legs and a tufted white stripe along the spine.
 Adults have white markings around the eyes and on the cheeks and jaws; the rest of the muzzle and face are a contrasting black.
 The fur on the jaw and the flanks is longer than that on the body, with the males having especially prominent facial whiskers.
 Unlike other species of pig native to tropical Africa, the entire body is covered in hair, with no bare skin visible.